+120 See, for example, Commission Decision in AT.40433 - Film merchandise, recital 54.

+121 See, for example, Commission Decision in AT.40433 - Film merchandise, recitals 52 and 53.

+122 See, for example, Commission Decision in AT.40436 - Nike, recital 57; Commission Decision in AT.40433 - Film merchandise, recitals 61 to 63.

-87 If the supplier decides not to reimburse its distributors for services rendered under the Union-wide guarantee, it may be agreed with these distributors that a distributor which makes a sale outside its allocated territory will have to pay the distributor authorised in the territory of destination a fee based on the cost of the services to be carried out, including a reasonable profit margin.
-This type of scheme may not be seen as a restriction of the distributors' sales outside their territory (see judgment of the Court of First Instance in Case T-67/01 JCB Service v Commission [2004] ECR II-49, paragraphs 136 to 145).
+123 See, for example, Commission Decision in AT.37975 - PO/Yamaha, recitals 111 and 112.
+Conversely, an arrangement under which the supplier agrees with its distributors that where one distributor makes a sale to a territory that has been allocated to another distributor, the first distributor must pay the second distributor a fee based on the cost of the services to be carried out does not have the object of restricting sales by the distributors outside their allocated territories (see judgment of 13 January 2004, JCB Service v Commission , Case T-67/01, EU:T:2004:3, paragraphs 136 to 145).

-internet to sell their goods or services online anywhere, in certain territories or to certain customer groups:
+124 See, for example, Commission Decision in AT.40436 - Nike, recitals 71 and 72; Commission Decision in AT.40433 - Film merchandise, recitals 65 and 66.

-a requirement that the distributor, irrespective of the distribution system it operates, shall prevent customers located in another territory from viewing its website or shall automatically re-route its customers to the manufacturer's or other distributors' websites.
-This does not exclude an obligation on the distributor to offer on its website links to websites of other distributors and/or the supplier;88
+requiring the buyer to prevent customers located in another territory from viewing its website or online store or to re-route customers to the online store of the manufacturer or of another seller.
+However, obliging the buyer to offer links to the online stores of the supplier or of other sellers is not a hardcore restriction125;

-a requirement that the distributor, irrespective of the distribution system it operates, shall terminate consumers' online transactions once their credit card data reveal an address that is not within the distributor's territory;89
+requiring the buyer to terminate consumers' online transactions where their credit card data reveal an address that is not within the buyer's territory126;

-a requirement that the distributor shall only sell in a physical space or in the physical presence of specialised personnel;90
+requiring the buyer to sell the contract goods or services only in a physical space or in the physical presence of specialised personnel127;

-a requirement that the distributor shall seek the supplier’s prior authorisation for selling online;
+requiring the buyer to seek the supplier’s prior authorisation before making individual online sales transactions;

-a requirement that the distributor shall not use the supplier’s trademarks or brand names on its website;
+prohibiting the buyer from using the supplier’s trademarks or brand names on its website or in its online store;